peterkuma/ccbrowse/README.md

     prefix                   URL prefix (when hosting on http://your.domain/prefix/) zoom                    list of zoom levels
         0                   zoom level 0
-            width           tile width in seconds
+            width           tile width in milliseconds
             height          tile height in meters
         1                   zoom level 1
         [...]